Glamour Girls (January 12, 2021)

 —Booklist (Starred Review)

-“Fans of strong women defying the odds will love Wingate’s novel of Englishwoman Rosalie Wright’s struggle to become pilot during World War II—there’s friendship, romance, adventure, and wonderful attention to period detail.”
+“Fans of strong women defying the odds will love Wingate’s novel of Englishwoman Rosalie Wright’s struggle to become a pilot during World War II—there’s friendship, romance, adventure, and wonderful attention to period detail.”

 —Susan Elia MacNeal, New York Times bestselling author of the Maggie Hope series